satcomlabs/hellomapnode/README.md

 npm start

-Now go to http://localhost:3000/googlemap or http://localhost:3000/esrimap
+Now go to http://localhost:3000 and click the button to see the maps in action

 The map will automatically call the Inmarsat Global Xpress sandbox API every minute and update the map when a new location point is received.